What is a Market Asset?

 - To retire an asset, the Lead Market Participant of the asset must initiate the retirement in the Customer and Asset Management System (CAMS); please reference our brief training video (12 min), How to retire an asset using the Customer and Asset Management System (CAMS).

-- Before initiating a retirement for a Modeled or Settlement Only Generator asset that is mapped to an FCM Resource, please use the Generator Asset with FCM Resource Retirement Questionnaire to determine whether the asset is eligible for retirement.
+- Before initiating a retirement for a Modeled or Settlement Only Generator asset that is mapped to an FCM Resource, please use the Self-Questionnaire for Retirement of Generator Asset Mapped to a Generating Capacity Resource to determine whether the asset is eligible for retirement.

 - For Modeled Asset retirements, provide plenty of notice seeing there may be additional requirements that need to be met to allow for the retirement to move forward.